Whatsapp Icon

 Rich Sources of Antioxidants

 Antioxidants play a vital role in protecting skin cells from damage.
 Foods high in vitamins C and E, selenium, and carotenoids can contribute to skin health.
-Include a variety of colorful fruits and vegetables, such as oranges, berries, spinach, and sweet potatoes, in your meals.
+Include a variety of colo fruits and vegetables, such as oranges, berries, spinach, and sweet potatoes, in your meals.
 Nuts and seeds, particularly almonds and sunflower seeds, are also excellent sources of vitamin E, an antioxidant that supports skin healing.

 Omega-3 Fatty Acids

 Omega-3 fatty acids have anti-inflammatory properties that can help manage skin irritation and redness often seen in cancer patients.
 Flaxseeds, chia seeds, and walnuts are rich plant-based sources of omega-3s.
-Incorporating these into your diet by sprinkling them over salads or blending them into smoothies can boost your skins ability to heal and maintain its integrity.
+Incorporating these into your diet by sprinkling them over salads or blending them into smoothies can boost your skin' to heal and maintain its integrity.

 Zinc for Skin Repair